 Why Is Fundraising Important?

-Fundraising for your organization is important not only to raise money, but also to spread your values and goals to an audience beyond just current members.
+Fundraising for your organization is important not only to raise money, but also to spread your values and goals to a larger audience.
 Fundraising provides the opportunity to connect with your community, to show individual donors that they’re valued and appreciated, and to explain exactly how they are helping the cause and driving your mission.

-Online fundraising reaches more individuals near and far, sending your message further and creating more opportunities for people to donate and consider membership.
+Online fundraising reaches more individuals near and far, creating more opportunities for people to donate and consider membership.

 Why Use Funding Sites?